Table of contents

 Why Do Dentists Recommend Temporary Crowns Before Permanent Ones?

-Dentists recommend temporary crowns for a variety of reasons.
+Dentists recommend crowns for a variety of reasons.
 First and foremost, they protect the tooth after it has been prepared for the permanent crown.
-The preparation process involves removing a significant amount of the tooth’s outer structure, which leaves the inner, sensitive dentin and pulp exposed.
+The preparation process involves removing a significant amount of the tooth’s outer structure.
+This leaves the inner, sensitive dentin and pulp exposed.
 Without a protective covering, this can lead to extreme sensitivity and potential infection.
 Secondly, they maintain the structural integrity of the bite.
 A temporary dental crown prevents the surrounding teeth from shifting, ensuring the final crown will fit perfectly.

 What Are the Main Purposes of Temporary Crowns?